 Golf club manufacturers have become increasingly talented at creating golf clubs that will work for players who are starting to lose distance and control in their golf game.
-Golf drivers have gotten lighter, more forgiving, and quite a bit longer as well.
+Golf driver have gotten lighter, more forgiving, and quite a bit longer as well.

 We have put together a list of the best golf drivers for seniors and helpful information for you to narrow down the one that will work best for your game.

-Best Driver for Seniors - COMPARISON TABLE
+THE Best Driver for Seniors

-- Best Driver for Seniors - COMPARISON TABLE
+- THE Best Driver for Seniors

-- Best Driver for Seniors - Detailed Reviews for 2020
+- Best Driver For Seniors

 - Frequently Asked Questions (FAQ)